Toe Fat: Career

 Hensley quit the band to form Uriah Heep.
 Alan Kendall replaced Hensley, before their second album, Toe Fat Two.
-Bennett admitted in the sleeve notes of his Rebellion album that when asked he "probably should have joined them".
+Bennett admitted in the sleeve notes of his Rebellion album that when asked to join Uriah Heep, he "probably should have joined them".
 Kerslake left to join the National Head Band, before also joining Uriah Heep in 1971.
 Glascock later joined Jethro Tull.
 Another ex-Gods man, Brian Glascock, became the new drummer.

 Jonathan Peel (not the DJ) produced Toe Fat 2, after hearing them on several BBC radio sessions, including one for Terry Wogan.
 However, this LP also flopped, despite more radio airplay, and a reasonably successful US tour promoting it.
 Following these successive failures, their management and labels informed the group that they could no longer fund them.

 Bennett recorded Rebellion, before quitting the music industry to become a shipping magnate.
-He used to occasionally tour with the Rebel Rousers.
+He used to occasionally tour with the Rebel Rousers, until returning to music in the 2000s, issuing the album Loud And Clear in 2002, followed by Nearly Retired in 2009.

 Alan Kendall and Brian Glascock went on to play with, and write for, the Bee Gees.